healthykitchen101/healthykitchen101.com/juicers/tests/masticating/performance.md

 #### Juice Yield - 50%

-We collect the juice produced by each juicer and run it through a strainer to remove any coarse pulp before weighing it on a scale.
+We collect the juice from each juicer and run it through a strainer to remove any coarse pulp before weighing it on a scale.
 The juice:produce ratio, or juice yield percentage, is then calculated using the following formula:

-Juice yield = Amount of juice in grams / 500 (amount of ingredient in grams) X 100%
+Juice yield = Amount of juice in grams / 500 (amount of ingredient in grams) x 100%

-Since the juice yield is different for each type of fruits or vegetables, we score them differently.
-The details are as follows.
+Since the juice yield is different for each type of fruit or vegetable, we score them differently.
+The details are as follows:

 **Celery**